idvorkin/idvorkin.github.io/_td/fix_cert_error.md

 - _Chrome: Yo DNS- What number is zacookiegames.com at?_
 - _DNS: 110_
 - Chrome: He Zacookie - can I see the proof you own 110?
-- ZacookieGames: Sure, here's my proof - (zacookiegames is at 10,11,12,13)!
+- Zacookiegames: Sure, here's my proof - (zacookiegames is at 10,11,12,13)!
-- Chrome: Woah, you should only be at 10, 11,12,13.
+- Chrome: Whoa, you should only be at 10, 11,12,13.
 - Chrome: (ALERT - HACKER in Play).

 ## Explain like I'm software engineer

 ### The root cause.

 The DNS A records should have been configured to 110, 111, 112 and 113, but were actually 110,\*_11_, 112, 113.
-As a result, github thought the website was configured incorreclty and would not issue a new certificate, and as a reusult the old certificate expired.
+As a result, GitHub thought the website was configured incorrectly and would not issue a new certificate, and as a result the old certificate expired.

 ### The fix